Are boat thrusters, bow or stern thrusters really necessary on your boat? The answer is no ……. and yes.

 Old grey bearded skippers learned to operate boats without thrusters.
 Way back when thrusters just weren’t an option from most manufacturers.
 Well, time moves on and newer boat designs come factory-standard with bow and/or stern thrusters.
-So, more new boaters become more confident in maneuvering their boat in tight quarters.
+So, more new boaters can become more confident in maneuvering their boat in tight quarters.

-Now close your eyes and think about arriving in a new marina with the wind blowing and a narrow fairway between the docks.
+Now, close your eyes and think about arriving in a new marina with the wind blowing and a narrow fairway between the docks.
 Got that lovely picture firmly in your mind?
 Are you going to try to jam your boat into the assigned slip bouncing off pilings?
 Or will you prefer to try this maneuver with the benefit of thrusters?

 Ask Captain Chris for more details.
 Send your questions here.